 14. When does congestive heart failure occur?

-It occurs when the heart is unable to pump sufficiently to maintain blood flow to meet the body’s needs.
+It occurs when the heart cannot pump sufficiently to maintain blood flow to meet the body’s needs.

 15. What are the common causes of heart failure?